makrai/notes/annamoradnejad2004-sentence-embed-humor.md

 * works in linguistics of humor classify jokes into various categories based on their structure or content.
-Many believed that humor arises from the sudden transformation of an expectation into nothing [23].
+Many believed that humor arises from the sudden transformation of an expectation into nothing [23]
 * main theories on the structure of a joke involves two or three stages of storytelling that concludes with a punchline [24], [25]
-  * Punchline is the last part of a joke that destroys the perceiver’s previous expectations and bring humor for its incongruity.
+  * Punchline is the last part of a joke that destroys the expectations and brings humor for its incongruity
 * Raskin [26] presented Semantic Script Theory of Humor (SSTH),
-  * a detailed formal semantic theory of humor.
-The SSTH has the necessary
+  * a detailed formal semantic theory of humor
-  * text has to have two distinct related scripts that are opposite in nature, such as real/unreal, possible/impossible.
-For example, let us review a
+  * text has to have two distinct related scripts that are opposite in nature, such as real/unreal, possible/impossible